A Beginners Guide To Fennel Seed Tea – Benefits, How To Make It, Side Effects And More

 5. Fennel Tea Has Loads Of Anti-oxidants

 Many herbal teas have loads of antioxidants and fennel tea is no exception.
 Antioxidants help destroy free radicals and can benefit your body in numerous ways.
+Studies have shown Incredible benefits of an antioxidant-rich diet and fennel tea can help add more antioxidants into your diet.

 While nowhere near comprehensive, many studies have shown that eating high-vegetable, high antioxidant diets can help slow cell damage caused by free radicals(source).